AbhishekMurumkar/aws-solutions-archtitect-associate/ENI.md

 * The ENIs are created automatically when create an instance, thus are elimiated when we terminate the instance.
 The ENI that are created manually are kept even after instance deletion.

 ```
-Hands - On : ENI : creation and attachment to ec2 instance
+Pending Hands - On : ENI : creation and attachment to ec2 instance
 ```